astronomer/docs/software_versioned_docs/version-0.30/runtime-version-lifecycle-policy.md

 When Astronomer identifies a significant security vulnerability in Astro Runtime, a fix is backported and made available as a patch version for all stable and LTS versions in maintenance.
 A significant security issue is defined as an issue with significant impact and exploitability.

 Occasionally, Astronomer might deviate from the defined response policy and backport a bug or security fix to releases other than the latest stable and LTS versions.
-To request a fix for a specific bug, contact your customer success manager.

 ### Security scan results on Quay.io